UCLBrain/Modelling_Segmentation_Annotators_Pytorch/README.md

 # Modelling_Segmentation_Annotators_Pytorch

-# This is a work in progress, a polished version would be released very soon
+# (This is a work in progress, a polished version would be released very soon.)

 **The architecture of our model is depicted below:**